oslabs-beta/SkaleSafe/README.md

    <br/>

-   Now you should be able to access the Grafana dashboard using any node IP on port 32000.
-Make sure the port is allowed in the firewall to be accessed from your workstation.
+   Now you should be able to access the Grafana dashboard using any node IP on your cluster at port 32000.
+Make sure the port is allowed in the firewall to be accessed from your local machine.

    Use the following default username and password to log in: